somonesummers/somonesummers.github.io/teaching.md

 ---

-## Stanford University Department of Electrical Engineering, Stanford, California
+## Stanford University Department of Electrical Engineering

 ### EE102A: Signals and Systems
 Sophomore and junior level course in continuous- and discrete-time signal and system analysis.